DeynnerASR/DeynnerASR/README.md

 <p align="center">
 Hi I'm Deynner Sanabria, I'm a software developer student from Colombia.
-I'm a little bit lost in this world, but still I'm willing to work.
+I'm a little bit lost in this world, but I'm still willing to grow and work.
 </p>

 ##